Winter squash are perfect for stuffing, roasting, souping, stewing, and seeding. Get the scoop on each variety.

 Make sure to fully scrub squash that you plan to eat with the skin, to remove any wax coating it (or buy it fresh from a farmers market).
 Also avoid spaghetti squash skin, as it become cracked and flaky and no one wants to eat that!

-Squash as vessels for soups or being stuffed: any winter squash will work, but keep in mind some are fully edible and others aren’t that great.
+Any winter squash will work, but keep in mind some are fully edible and others aren’t that great.
 Acorn and delicata are favorites again.
 This time, spaghetti squash is also a good option!
 Scrape the flesh into strands and fill it with sauce and other vegetables (just don’t eat the skin).

 - Cut a tiny piece of the bottom off, so it doesn’t wobble when stuffed.